Art is a universal language. It comes naturally, particularly to youngsters, but a little guidance and encouragement is always welcome.

 After the outdoor stage at Dunbar School was destroyed in the 2017 fires, Transcendence Theater Company (along with Landmark Winery and the Rotary Club) contributed to the rebuilding of a new outdoor stage for the Glen Ellen school.
 Soon after, Transcendence expressed to school officials its vision for creating a new theater arts program for the school’s students.

 In October, over 120 Dunbar students began the program, which introduced the arts as a universal language.
-The curriculum and coursework encourage artistic and cultural expression for improving literacy, creative thinking, and self-expression for young students, especially English Language Learners.
+The integrated curriculum and coursework encourage artistic and cultural expression for improving literacy, creative thinking, and self-expression for young students, especially English Language Learners.

 “It’s our mission to design and provide educational engagement opportunities so young people can transcend their circumstances and create a more inclusive and empathetic culture,” said Nikko Kimzin, the company’s director of education and community outreach.